 If you thought this beautiful island town only existed for a couple weeks for frat guys in March during Spring Break – think again.
 Yes, there are lots of condos, beach shops and bars to keep the college kids busy, but the rest of the year, South Padre Island is a relaxing oasis that rivals the best beach towns in America.
 So, here’s what to do.

 Sun and sand lovers have lots of options.
-I would start by taking a sand castle lesson from Dennis Barrett, the Sand Slave himself.
-Soon you’ll be making masterpieces that should be admired in an art gallery…but are also just as fun to smash afterwards!
+I would start by taking a sand castle lessons and soon you’ll be making masterpieces that should be admired in an art gallery…but are also just as fun to smash afterwards!
+Check out either Sandcastle Lessons or Sandy Feet’s Sandcastle Lessons.
+Both are highly rated!

 Surfs Up!
 On the beach side of S. Padre, I recommend a surf lesson from South Padre Surf Company.
 Turns out you don’t have to go to Cali to catch some gnarly waves.